Inner Lens

 – Ernst Haas

-This practice helps you see the extraordinary in the everyday, the moments that quietly shape who you are and affirm that you are fully alive.
+This practice helps you see the extraordinary in the everyday, the moments that quietly shape who you are.

-Grounded in theory and refined through practice, Inner Lens recognises photography as a bridge between conscious awareness and the unconscious.
-Images are approached with curiosity and respect.
-The methodology remains person-centred and flexible, supporting ethically held and thoughtfully structured experiences that respond to each participant’s needs.
+Grounded in practice and informed by theory, Inner Lens recognises photography as a bridge between conscious awareness and the unconscious.
+The methodology is person-centred and flexible, supporting ethically held and thoughtfully structured experiences that respond to each participant’s needs.

 The Inner Lens Approach